generic-github-user/conlang/README.md

 # Introduction

+S'von!
 This repository stores data and scripts associated with my (as of yet unnamed) personal conlang (short for [constructed language](https://en.wikipedia.org/wiki/Constructed_language)).
 This project serves a few purposes;

  - Speeding up both digital and traditional note-taking
    - Hypothesis that translating notes while writing them could also aid comprehension and retention